 Looking forward, eLife’s workflow will be a series of inter-connected PubSweet apps.
 Any of these apps could be reused by anyone building with PubSweet.
 Within the community there are a variety of approaches to similar problems, and the multiple app proposition is one example of this.
 They will name each standalone app with the prefix Libero (eg Libero Publisher, Libero Reviewer etc).

-Platform built for the management of judicial audits for the French Government.
+Platform built for the Cour des Comptes (French Court of Audit) for the French Government.
 Built by the French Government as an extension to Editoria.